krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **renew_lifetime**
     The value of this tag is the default renewable lifetime for initial tickets.
 The default value for the tag is 0.

+**safe_checksum_type**

+    An integer which specifies the type of checksum to use for the KRB-SAFE requests.
+By default it is set to 8 (RSA MD5 DES).
+    For compatibility with applications linked against DCE version 1.1 or earlier Kerberos libraries, use a value of 3 to use the RSA MD4 DES instead.
+    This field is ignored when its value is incompatible with the session key type.
+    See the *kdc_req_checksum_type* configuration option for the possible values and their meanings.

 **ticket_lifetime**
     The value of this tag is the default lifetime for initial tickets.
 The default value for the tag is 1 day.